hove-io/ntfs-specification/ntfs_en.md

 Train | Train | 3
 Tramway | Tramway | 5

-La liste ci-dessous complète cette liste de modes physiques avec les modes de rabattement possibles dans un itinéraire, afin de leur associer un taux de CO2 dans l'export.
+The list of physical modes below completes the previous one with the possible feeder modes in an itinerary in order to associate them with a CO2 rate in the export.

-Code du mode physique | Nom du mode physique
+Physical mode code | Physical mode name
 --- | ---
 BikeSharingService | Vélo en libre service
 Bike | Vélo